British Chinese Adoption Study

 - 'The British Chinese Adoption Study: planning a study of lifecourse and outcomes', European Journal of Social Work, February 2012

-For further information please contact Julia Feast, Policy, Reseach & Develpment Consultant at BAAF - email@example.com.
+For further information please contact Julia Feast, Policy, Reseach & Development Consultant at BAAF - firstname.lastname@example.org.